-· Alex Derville · 5 min read
+· Alex Derville · 8 min read

 How Many Animals Do You Save by Eating Vegetarian?

 If you eat vegetarian (no meat, poultry, or fish) get asked a lot whether it “really makes a difference.”
 Numbers are one way to answer.
-You can compare yourself to the average meat-eater: how much meat that pattern uses in a year, and how many animals that usually means.
+You can compare yourself to the average meat-eater: how much meat and seafood that pattern uses in a year, and how many animals that usually means.
 On this article, I made the calculation based on the average consumption of a US person, and therefore I used the pounds for units which Americans see on labels.
 Do not treat the result as a personal score.
 It is a rough national-average estimate.
-Habits differ, but one thing stays constant: by head count, chickens are almost the whole story.
+Habits differ, but one thing stays constant: by head count, chickens and shellfish are almost the whole story.

 What “spared” means here

-Scope: land animals from meat
+Scope: land animals and sea animals

 Step 1: How much meat does the average US diet imply?